 Tim has held hundreds of town hall meetings because he understands that listening to and learning from the citizens he has the privilege to represent is crucial to finding solutions to the challenges facing our country and local communities.
 Tim is a strong advocate for the 7th District’s hardworking taxpayers, seeking nonpartisan solutions, including having a common sense bipartisan bill to increase efficiency within the federal government signed into law by the president.

 Tim's previous work includes service as a pastor for nearly 10 years.
 He was elected to the Michigan House of Representatives in 1983 and served until 1999.
 During his time in the State Legislature, Tim gained a reputation as a principled voice for less government spending, lower taxes, and fewer regulations, as well as a compassionate voice for the culture of life and traditional values.
 Following his 16 years in the Michigan House, he worked to create local community betterment programs throughout south-east Michigan as President of the Warren Reuther Center for Education and Community Impact.
 Tim has also served as a division manager for the Moody Bible Institute, before retiring in January of 2006.

 Tim is an avid sportsman and enjoys hunting, fishing, and camping.
 He is a member of Ducks Unlimited, Pheasants Forever, and the NRA.
 Tim also enjoys riding his Harley or anything with two wheels.

 Of all of Tim's accomplishments, he is most proud of his family.
-Tim and his wife Sue have been married for over 39 years.
+Tim and his wife Sue have been married for over 42 years.
 They live in Tipton where they raised their three now-adult children Matthew, Heidi, and Caleb.
-Matthew and his wife Erin blessed Tim and Sue with their pride and joy, their four grandchildren.
+Matthew and his wife Erin, and Heidi and her husband Prince have blessed Tim and Sue with their pride and joy, their five grandchildren.